-In Al-’Auja meet the Bedouin communities, learn about their habits and traditions.
-Later visit famous Jericho - the lowest and one of the most ancient cities in the world.
-Delicious Medjoul dates grown in the area are a must thing to taste.
-In the following days, you will enjoy the Bedouin hospitality, their delicious food and serene desert landscapes stretching from the Sea Level Community towards the area of Bethlehem.
+In Al-’Auja we will meet the Bedouin communities and learn about their habits and traditions.
+Later, visit Jericho - the lowest and one of the most ancient cities in the world - and taste the delicious Medjoul dates grown in the area.
+Walk through serene desert landscapes stretching from the Sea Level Community towards Bethlehem.

-Along the way you will have a chance to spend a night in the Cave located in middle of a desert - a place where you will realize that stars can shine so bright.
-Towards the end of the journey, will await you a breathtaking view on the Mar Saba Monastery clinging to the edge of the Kidron Valley.
-Far behind the valley is located Bethlehem, where you will encounter the hospitality of the host families waiting for the hikers with a place to rest and a warm meal.
+Along the way we will have the unique chance to spend a night in a cave located in middle of a desert, a place where the stars seem to shine their brightest.
+Towards the end of the journey we will encounter a breathtaking view of the Mar Saba monastery, clinging to the edge of the Kidron Valley.
+Behind the valley is Bethlehem, where you will be greeted by local families with open arms and a warm meal.

-Following a small road from Kafr Malek to Ein Samia Valley.
-After that the path drops down into Wadi al-’Auja, a deep, rugged wadi that runs from Ein Samia (Samia Spring) down to Ein al-’Auja in the Jordan Valley.
-From Ein Al-’Auja, the trail follows the wadi and ancient Roman aqueducts, used divert water from Ein al-’Auja to Jericho, past the ruins of a Byzantine church and onto the Al-’Auja Bedouin community as to have a great cultural night with a delicious traditional meal .
+Begin by following a small road from Kafr Malek to Ein Samia Valley.
+The path drops down into Wadi al-’Auja, a deep, rugged canyon that runs from Ein Samia (Samia Spring) down to Ein al-’Auja in the Jordan Valley.
+From Ein Al-’Auja, the trail follows the wadi and ancient Roman aqueducts, formerly used divert water from Ein al-’Auja to Jericho, past the ruins of a Byzantine church and into the Al-’Auja Bedouin community, where we will be greeted with Bedouin hospitality and a tradtional Palestinian meal.

 Day Two: Sunday 12/11/2017 Al Auja to Jericho

 The section begins in the broad plains of the Jordan Valley and passes by the tents of the Bedouin community of Wadi al-’Auja.
-The trail enters Jericho, one of the oldest cities in the world.
-Its calm atmosphere and rich heritage is a true oasis to all walkers.
+The trail enters Jericho, one of the oldest cities in the world, whose calm atmosphere and rich heritage is a true oasis to all walkers.
 Visitors can enjoy a visit to the Mount of Temptation, Tell es-Sultan, and the winter palaces of Hisham and Herod the Great.
-Nearby Jericho, members of the Aqbat Jaber Refugee Camp Women’s Center invite hikers for warm home-cooked meals and offer overnight stays in a 0ne-of-a-kind mudbrick guesthouse.
+Nearby Jericho, members of the Aqbat Jaber Refugee Camp Women’s Center invite hikers for warm home-cooked meals and overnight stays in a one-of-a-kind mudbrick guesthouse.
 Hikers can also have their passports stamped at the guesthouse.

 Day Three: Monday 13/11/2017 Jericho to Sea Level

-A long and beautiful hike leads through the picturesque Wadi Quelt where walkers will have a chance to discover the ruins of King Herod’s winter palace and then see the vines and foliage clinging to the sides of the rocky canyon Deir al-Quelt (St. George’s Monastery).
+A long and beautiful hike winds through the picturesque Wadi Quelt, where walkers will encounter the ruins of King Herod’s winter palace and see the vines clinging to the sides of the rocky canyon Deir al-Quelt (St. George’s Monastery).

-The road becomes easier as it leaves the monastery and heads towards the Roman aqueduct - another spectacular landmark located along that section of the Masar.
-Then the trail passes through the remote lands and the wilderness of the Jordan Valley on the historic road from Jericho to Jerusalem and leads to the Bedouin’s camp located exactly at the sea level.
+The road becomes easier as it leaves the monastery and heads towards the Roman aqueduct - another spectacular landmark located along in this section of the Masar.
+The trail continues on the historic road from Jericho to Jerusalem, through the wilderness of the Jordan Valley, leading to the Bedouin camp located at sea level.

 Day Four: Tuesday 14/11/2017 Sea Level Community to Khirbet al-Mird

 This section of the trail begins at the desert sanctuary of Nabi Musa, dating to the 13th century.
-According to Islamic tradition the site is the final resting place of the prophet Moses; After that the journey follows through large uninhabited areas, The trail starts in a deep valley along old pilgrim routes.
-Then from the mountain which overlooks Jericho and the Dead Sea hikers can view beautiful landscapes below.
-Along the route hikers will meet Bedouins with their camels and sheep.
-At the end of this section of the trail awaits Khirbet al-Mird (Hyrcania in Greek), the mysterious fortress commonly attributed to the Hasmonean leader John Hyrcanus, who is said to have built it toward the end of the second century BC.
+According to Islamic tradition the site is the final resting place of the prophet Moses, and the shrine was built during the reign of Saladin.
+The journey continues through vast, uninhabited areas that trace old pigrimage routes: from a nearby mountain hikers can look out over scenic views of Jericho and the Dead Sea.
+Along the route hikers will meet Bedouins herding their camels and sheep.
+At the end of this section lies Khirbet al-Mird (Hyrcania, in Greek), the mysterious fortress commonly attributed to the Hasmonean leader John Hyrcanus, who is said to have built it towards the end of the second century BC.

 Day Five: Wednesday 15/11/2017 Khirbet al-Mird to Tal El Qamar

-The winding trail takes hikers down into the Kidron Valley full of various in size caves that in the Byzantine times were inhabited by monks.
-The spectacular Mar Saba Monastery and a few Byzantine wilderness monasteries are found here; the cluster was named after Saint Saba (439-532 CE), who settled in a cave opposite the site to live in complete seclusion.
-The area is a perfect spot to take a break and enjoy the view and the atmosphere.
-The trail then takes walkers through hills and valleys leading to the Tal al-Qamar area.
+The winding trail takes hikers into the Kidron Valley, where hikers can find an assortment of caves that were inhabited by monks in the Byzantine times.
+The spectacular Mar Saba Monastery and a few Byzantin-era monasteries are found here; the cluster was named after Saint Saba (439-532 CE), who settled in a cave opposite to the site to live in complete seclusion.
+Hikers can take a break here to enjoy the view and atmosphere before continuing through hills and valleys towards Tal al-Qamar.

 Day Six: Thursday 16/11/2017 Tal El Qamar to Bethlehem

-After leaving the Bedouin desert, the Masar will take walkers step by step through rural Palestinian life.
-Here you will discover the meadows and serene villages.
-More urban life awaits in Beit Sahour and Bethlehem, the place of Jesus’ birth.
-There are many historical and sacred sites to visit such as the Church of the Nativity, the Milk Grotto, and Shepherds Fields.
+After leaving the desert, the Masar will take walkers through the rural Palestinian countryside, where you will discover meadows, valleys and villages.
+Finally, enter the urban environments of Beit Sahour and Bethlehem, where there are many historical and sacred sites to visit, such as the Church of the Nativity, the Milk Grotto, and the Shepherds Fields.

-Our walk will start with a city walk from the Manger Square in Bethlehem towards Artas to visit the monastery and the spring.
-Then leisurely continue walking on mainly flat terrain with only one ascent to enjoy stunning views from Khirbet Tequa.
-The walk will then continue through the fertile valley until we reach Tequa’.
+Our walk will start in Bethlehem and lead from Manger Square towards Artas to visit the monastery and spring.
+We will continue walking on mainly flat terrain, with one ascent to stunning views from Khirbet Tuqua, before heading through a fertile valley to Tuqua.